Good Ground Foodscapes is much more than a business venture - it's an essential endeavor.

 Hi, I'm Joseph.
 Thanks for stopping by.

-Since childhood, I always had a connection with God (Jesus) and a desire for the outdoors, exploring, adventure, being active, creating, learning, and changing.
-Starting in my teens a liking for health, wellness, and nutrition developed.
+Since childhood, I always had an unmistakable connection with God (Jesus) and a desire for the outdoors, exploring, adventure, being active, creating, learning, and changing.
+Starting in my teens, a liking for health, wellness, and nutrition developed.
 In my mid 30's I unexpectedly became very interested in ecology/ecosystems, biology/microbiology, horticulture, growing food, culinary, and homesteading.
 Not long after I came to truly appreciate the amazing synergy among God, people, and nature.
-It was in my early 40's (I know, I know...
-I can be a slow learning knucklehead at times) when I finally fully acknowledged & embraced our God-given charge to be honorable stewards over His creation (nature).
+It wasn't until my early 40's when I finally fully acknowledged & embraced our God-given charge to be honorable stewards over His creation (nature).

 God has enabled us to have authority over nature, however with this authority comes our responsibility to rule/steward well.
 After all, nature and its resources (as well as its by-products) are necessary to survive and thrive.
 A healthy flourishing world is a need, not a want.
 Properly valuing & caring for God's creation (nature) certainly demonstrates love for God and people.

 God is the First gardener, farmer, landscaper, ecologist, environmentalist, biologist, doctor, nutritionist, scientist, engineer, builder, etc. As the Creator of everything, He knows what's best for us and His creation.
 He's the Master of all.
-Therefore, we should emulate God and everything He has shown us about His creation; as closely as possible.
-This involves observing-learning-embracing-imitating God & nature, and correctly accelerating nature's process (the functions/patterns found in nature).
-It's about uncompromising collaboration with God, then with people and nature (for optimum success), rather than working against God, people and nature (which leads to inevitable failure).
+Therefore, we should observe-learn-embrace-imitate God & nature; as well as correctly accelerate nature's process (the functions/patterns found in nature).
+It's about authentic collaboration with God, nature, and awakened people (for optimum success), instead of working against them (resulting in failure).

 At the same time I've been developing agroecosystems where I reside, as well as collaborating with others (landscapers, gardeners, farmers, neighbors).
 Some initiatives include: creating nutrient-rich living soil, compost, vermicompost, teas/extracts, foliar sprays; irrigating with harvested rainwater & high-quality filtered water; growing many various types of fruit trees (from seed) as well as edible, medicinal & ornamental plants; creating wildlife deterrents; pruning, planting, transplanting, harvesting, amending, mulching, weeding, cleaning, organizing, designing, fixing, experimenting, observing, learning, failing, succeeding.